-I received this book for free from First to Read in exchange for an honest review.
+I received this book for free from First to Read to facilitate my review.
 This does not affect my opinion of the book or the content of my review.City of Blades by Robert Jackson Bennett

 Series: The Divine Cities #2

 Published by Random House Publishing Group on January 26, 2016

 Genres: Epic, Fantasy, Fiction, Suspense, Thrillers, Urban

 A triumphant return to the world of City of Stairs.
 A generation ago, the city of Voortyashtan was the stronghold of the god of war and death, the birthplace of fearsome supernatural sentinels who killed and subjugated millions.
 Now, the city’s god is dead.
 The city itself lies in ruins.
 And to its new military occupiers, the once-powerful capital is a wasteland of sectarian violence and bloody uprisings.
 So it makes perfect sense that General Turyin Mulaghesh— foul-mouthed hero of the battle of Bulikov, rumored war criminal, ally of an embattled Prime Minister—has been exiled there to count down the days until she can draw her pension and be forgotten.
 At least, it makes the perfect cover story.
 The truth is that the general has been pressed into service one last time, dispatched to investigate a discovery with the potential to change the world--or destroy it.
 The trouble is that this old soldier isn't sure she's still got what it takes to be the hero.